Theorist-Git/AuthAlpha/README.md

 ## Version History
 See [commit history](https://github.com/Theorist-Git/Cryptography-Methods/commits/master)
+* 0.6
+  * Added functionality to generate and check hashes of files.
+  * AuthAlpha.py hexdigests of this commit are in the file Integrity.txt.
+It will be updated with every commit.
 * 0.5
   * Added customizable cost parameters for bcrypt, scrypt and PBKDF2:SHA family.
 * 0.4